 Cumbres & Toltec Scenic Railroad

-Aside from the Durango & Silverton, the most popular of all Colorado train rides is found at the Cumbres & Toltec Scenic, which enjoys tens of thousands of visitors annually.
+Aside from the Durango & Silverton, the most popular of all scenic train rides is found at the Cumbres & Toltec Scenic, which enjoys tens of thousands of visitors annually.
 Its heritage interweaves with the nearby Durango & Silverton Narrow Gauge as both utilize former sections of Rio Grande's famed 36-inch gauge network in southwestern Colorado.
 The creation of the C&TS begins in the 1960's when the D&RGW sought abandonment of this unprofitable trackage which had garnered only lukewarm revenue for decades.
 In its final years the railroad witnessed an increased interest as a tourist attraction, playing host to many excursions.
 As a result, the state stepped in and purchased the Durango-Silverton section in 1970.
 Together with New Mexico, Colorado also acquired the Antonio - Chama segment, creating today's Cumbres & Toltec Scenic.
 The original steam locomotives and all structures can still be found along both preserved sections.

 Durango & Silverton Narrow Gauge Railroad

-The most popular of all Colorado train rides is the marquee Durango & Silverton Narrow-Gauge, which operates the fabled narrow gauge lines of the former Denver & Rio Grande Western.
+The most popular of all the state's scenic train rides is the marquee Durango & Silverton Narrow-Gauge, which operates the fabled narrow gauge lines of the former Denver & Rio Grande Western.
 Folks from far and wide have ridden this national treasure which continues to use the same steam locomotives that operated under the D&RGW.
 After completing the deal with the Rio Grande in 1970, Colorado received all remaining steam locomotives, freight cars/equipment, and buildings/shops.
 In total, the D&SNG received eight original Denver & Rio Grande Western steam locomotives while the C&TS picked up nine.
 Today, nearly all are operational.
 Currently, the Durango & Silverton’s passenger trains are pulled by these vintage and authentic narrow gauge locomotives that operate a 45-mile route between Durango and Silverton.
 The railroad also hosts many special events and trains throughout the operating season.

 Forney Museum Of Transportation